 The university is intentional about making this a 10 year goal so that the institution can better maintain and manage the growth rather than increase rapidly and struggle to manage.

-The requirements of the program is to meet all of the other requirements of admission as well as a language proficiency.
+The requirements of the pathway program require students completing the pathway to meet all of the other requirements of admission as well as language proficiency.
 At the undergraduate level, all majors are open with the exception of nursing.
 If the student does not have academic English language proficiency, they enter into the Pathway Program.

-About 80% of students who enter pathway programs go on to graduation from the institution.
+About 80% of students who enter pathway programs enter the university as fully enrolled students and about 80% of those students go on to graduate from the institution.

-Q: If I an international student and I am not in the Pathway program, do I still take Language Proficiency exams?
+Q: “Does the university require international students to demonstrate English language proficiency after they enroll?”

-Brent Paterson: No, we do not do this currently.
-One of the issues with the TOEFL is that it isn’t practical in measuring your use of English.
+A: No. International students are required to submit a score on the TOEFL or IELT to demonstrate English proficiency during the admissions process.
+Students are not retested after enrollment.

-Our annual reporting obligation is that when we hear complaints about a professor who isn’t good in English proficiency, the institution is to handle them accordingly.
+There was a question about measuring the English proficiency of graduate assistants.
+The response from Jonathan Rosenthal was that the University has an annual obligation to report complaints about instructors’ proficiency in English communication to our accrediting agency.
+When the University becomes aware of a concern, it investigates and would take appropriate action if English communication is determined to be a detriment to student learning.

 Senator Marx: Who is doing the teaching of Academic English and will you need additional faculty to do that?

 Brent Paterson: We will.
 We currently have faculty who will be teaching Academic English, but we are not in the number stage yet.
 We are still in the negotiating phase.